skip to main content

 Parental Leave Policy : guide for managers

-This guide will help managers to understand the Parental Leave Policy to support employees who wish to access time off under this policy.
+This guide will help managers understand the Parental Leave Policy and support employees who wish to access time off under it.

-It is recognised that policies to support this are particularly important in NHSScotland given the predominantly female workforce who largely take on primary caring roles within the family.
+It is recognised that policies to support this are particularly important in NHS Scotland, given the predominantly female workforce, which largely takes on primary caring roles within the family.

 What is the purpose of the Parental Leave Policy?

-Parental leave is aimed at encouraging a culture of flexible working practices to assist NHSScotland employees in balancing their family and work commitments.
+Parental leave is aimed at encouraging a culture of flexible working practices to help NHSScotland employees balance their family and work commitments.

 Employees have a statutory right to unpaid parental leave.
-This is further enhanced under the NHSScotland Parental Leave Policy to provide an element of paid leave.
+This is further enhanced under the NHSScotland Parental Leave Policy, which provides an element of paid leave.
 The policy provides the framework to access paid and unpaid parental leave.

 Who is covered by this policy?

-To qualify for parental leave, the employee must have 12 months' continuous service with one or more NHS employers.
-The employee must have or expect to have responsibility for the child, and they should be taking the leave to spend time with or care for the child.
+To qualify for parental leave, the employee must have, or expect to have, responsibility for the child.
+They should be taking the leave to spend time with or care for the child.

 Employees currently under UK immigration control should contact the human resources department to discuss how their parental leave may impact their visa conditions.